Kneaded That

 Let the butter cool at room temperature until it is solid and cool before using it in the buttercream.

-Picture of Sourdough Chocolate Sheet Cake with Brown Butter Frosting instructions.
+Sourdough Chocolate Sheet Cake with Brown Butter Frosting instructions.
 Step 1: make the batter.

 Step 2: Preheat your oven to 350°F and prepare your muffin tin with cupcake liners.